Religion of Māori people: Christianity

 On Christmas Day in 1814, at Oihi Bay, a small cove in Rangihoua Bay in the Bay of Islands, at the invitation of chiefs Te Pahi and Ruatara, the Reverend Samuel Marsden of the Anglican Church Missionary Society (CMS) conducted the first Christian service on New Zealand land.
 The 1837 'Māori New Testament' published by the CMS missionary and printer William Colenso was the first of the Bible translations into Oceanic languages.
 Demand for it and for the Prayer Book that followed grew exponentially, as did Christian Māori led and public Christian services, with 33,000 Māori attending regularly.
-Understanding of the Bible is thought to have increased mana and social and economic benefits, decreased intertribal violence, and increased peace and respect for all people in Māori society, including women, and decreasing slavery.
+Understanding of the Bible increased mana and social and economic benefits, decreased intertribal violence, and increased peace and respect for all people in Māori society, including women, and decreasing slavery.

 Māori Christian church in Akaroa.
 Christianity was adopted by Māori across New Zealand during the 19th century.